Entity378/CORS-enabler-for-Discord/README.md

 # CORS-enabler-for-Discord
-this is a fix for CORS calls made by discord
+this is a fix and permitt CORS calls made by discord